 Using my land the women are growing vegetables for their families and for sale.
 They are learning new skills, have healthier food for their children, gain income and feel really good about themselves.
 We have also leased extra land and planting 500 dalo (taro) per month, dalo is Fiji’s main commercial vegetable crop.

 An Australian first aid teacher visited to accredit us in first aid.
 Yeah!
 We all passed the exam.
 Vinaka Pete for supporting us.
-We will introduce general first aid to the community and give out donated first aid kits.

 Its Time Foundation in Australia accepts donations on our behalf.
 They make sure the finance is correctly looked after and all spending is accounted for.
 They also mentor us about the money side of the project so we get it right and we learn.
 Every dollar is appreciated and spent very carefully.